Psybadek: Development

 Psybadek was developed by Psygnosis at its Liverpool Headquarters.
 The game was designed by Graham Sidwell, and Nick Burcombe was the project lead.
 Programmer Stephen Balmer came up with the game's original concept of the player free-roaming across landscapes on a board, while concept designer Mick Harrison drew images of characters on hoverboards.
 According to Sidwell, the game was in development for both the PlayStation and PC, but the latter was scrapped because it "diluted" the design team's focus.
 Sidwell explained that creating Psybadek involved much trial-and-error, mainly due to the difficulty of melding traditional platform genre obstacles with sports-related "momentum".
 Sidwell emphasized the difference between Psybadek and other boarding games.
 "There's obviously the snowboarding feel to this game," he stated, "But unlike most games in which you're racing against the clock and performing tricks on the way down for points, in Psybadek, those tricks actually do something.
 The stunts themselves are weapons."

 Psybadek was officially announced in May 1997, with a tentative release for the last quarter of that year.
 However, the entire development team was temporarily pulled away from the project in order to work on other Psygnosis games.
 After their releases, the developer continued work on Psybadek, attempting to improve its character motions, touch up its 3D environments, and expand the number of levels.
 Like many other Psygnosis titles at the time, Psybadek was created using Softimage 3D.
 Psygnosis partnered with California-based apparel company Vans to sponsor the game.
 Psybadek's in-game characters feature Vans clothing in exchange for the game's promotion at the Triple Crown series and the Warped Tour.
 The characters were designed to have a cute yet cool manga-style look.

 Reception

 The game received unfavorable reviews according to the review aggregation website GameRankings.
 Next Generation said, "As a concept, Psybadek has been dangled in front of gamers for quite a while and created at least some excitement.
 It's a shame that because of bad designs, controls, and graphics, the potential was never realized."
+GamePro said that the game was "too annoying for novice gamers and just not entertaining for experts."

 GameRevolution listed Psybadek as eighth on their list of the 50 Worst Game Names Ever.